 Bodies of text such as on websites, email campaigns, blogs, and product marketing material are ideal for this kind of translation service.

-Creative copyrighting used for crafting highly targeted slogans, straplines and advertising campaigns, often requires more than simple translation.
-This type of copy may not translate appropriately into your target language if the translator tries to remain faithful to the source text.
+With a more creative approach to translation, transcreation may be a better option for more emotive marketing content and advertising campaigns where copy may not translate appropriately into your target language if the translator tries to remain faithful to the source text.

 That’s because it could be using language specific devices such as idioms, puns and humour, or cultural references that are intrinsic to the text but are not relevant in the target market.
 Transcreation recreates the copy so that it works in the target language and country, but still retains the conceptual elements that the campaign is built around.